Angie Miller (American singer): 2013–2015: Weathered

 On December 3, 2013, Miller released a Christmas single, called "This Christmas Song" and a cover of "O Holy Night."
 In April 2014, Miller embarked on the "Angie in Asia" tour in Thailand, Vietnam and Indonesia.

 A PledgeMusic campaign for her debut EP, Weathered, was launched on August 28, 2014 and was released on November 12, 2014.
 On October 13, 2014, Miller premiered a song from the EP, "Lost in the Sound," and a second song, "Miles" was premiered by Billboard on October 29, 2014.
 On November 20, 2014, Weathered debuted at number one on the Billboard Top Heatseekers chart and at number 131 on the Billboard 200 chart.
 In 2015, she released her first music video, for the song "Simple", the only single from the EP.
 In September 2015, she traveled to Kolkata, India to perform several small concerts around the city.

-2016–present: Limbic System and A Weekend in Maine
+2016–2019: Limbic System and A Weekend in Maine

 In February 2016, Miller announced that her new music, which she had begun writing in early 2015, would be released under the pseudonym Zealyn.
 According to Miller, the name Zealyn originated from the country New Zealand, with a friend recommending her to make it into a girl's name.
+Miller expressed a desire to change her stage name and the direction of forthcoming music releases in order to separate herself from the image she had created as a contestant on American Idol in her late teens.
+She did not believe that her previous music or image were marketable under her birth name due to its lack of appeal.
 On February 20, 2016, her song "Tides To The Moon" was featured in a trailer for "Little Mermaid."